 Sales is responsible for generating revenue by closing deals with customers.
 They are focused on the short-term goal of making a sale and may be more willing to discount prices or make other concessions in order to close a deal.

-Marketing is responsible for generating leads and awareness for the company’s products or services.
+Marketing is responsible for generating sales leads and awareness for the company’s products or services.
 They are focused on the long-term goal of building relationships with potential customers and may be less willing to discount prices or make other concessions.

 The conflict between sales and marketing can lead to tension and frustration for both departments.
 It is important for companies to find a way to align the goals of both departments so that they can work together more effectively.